 Kevin (second from the left) at graduation

 Ryan: The relationships we’ve built since 2007—13 years of relationships—with the housing staff, facilities staff, business staff have also been special.
-Being able to bring that relationship with the university and the knowledge forward into each new project (and doing that five times now) has been nice.
+Being able to bring that relationship with the university and the knowledge forward into each new project (and doing those five times now) has been nice.

 Kevin, your son is now an architecture student at Ball State.
 That apple didn’t fall far from the tree, did it?